 TYPE 2 DIABETES- A BIG PROBLEM FOR EMPLOYERS

-Over 80 million Americans are at risk of developing type 2 diabetes in the next few years.
-The costs from type 2 diabetes is estimated to be 327 billion.
+Over 86 million Americans are at risk of developing type 2 diabetes in the next few years.
+The costs from type 2 diabetes is estimated to be $327 billion.
 The American Diabetes Association estimates that $90 billion dollars is also lost in worker productivity each year from problems associated with type 2 diabetes.

-CDC’S DIABETES PREVENTION PROGRAM PREVENTS FUTURE COSTS OF TYPE 2 DIABETES
+THE CDC’S DIABETES PREVENTION PROGRAM PREVENTS FUTURE COSTS OF TYPE 2 DIABETES

-The Center for Disease Control’s (CDC) diabetes prevention program (DPP) is a 12 month diet and lifestyle program designed to help those at risk for type 2 diabetes lose 5-7% of their body weight, through diet and lifestyle changes, in an effort to prevent the onset of type 2 diabetes.
+The Center for Disease Control’s (CDC) diabetes prevention program (DPP) is a 12 month diet and lifestyle program designed to help those at risk for type 2 diabetes lose 5-10% of their body weight, through diet and lifestyle changes, in an effort to prevent type 2 diabetes.
 The CDC’s DPP program is based on clinical research published in 2002 in the New England Journal of Medicine, indicating that participants who completed the CDC’s DPP program had a 58% risk reduction for developing type 2 diabetes.

 The Centers for Medicare and Medicaid Services (CMS) conducted a financial analysis of the costs of type 2 diabetes and concluded that diabetics have $7,000 more healthcare costs than non-diabetics.
-CMS indicated that the CDC’s DPP program avoided costs of $2650 per participant from future costs associated with type 2 diabetes, even if participants did not complete the program.
+CMS indicated that the CDC’s DPP avoided costs of $2,650 per participant from future costs associated with type 2 diabetes, even if participants completed only a portion of the 12 month program.